Finn Balor Scheduled To Return To ‘Raw’ After ‘WWE Fastlane’

 WWE hasn’t said anything about Balor’s return on Raw, but they did post a video on their Facebook page about Balor’s return to NXT on Wednesday night.
 So, they’re clearly laying the groundwork for the Demon King’s return to the main roster.

 The March 6 Raw, which will be the first show after Fastlane, is scheduled to take place in Chicago, Illinois.
-So, if Balor returns there, he’ll definitely get a huge reaction from the live crowd, as Chicago tends to be a hot crowd.
+So, if Balor returns there, he’ll definitely get a huge reaction from the live audience as Chicago tends to be a hot crowd.

 [Featured Image by WWE]